 Activities and Flagship Projects conducted within PA Safe cover a wide range of aspects of maritime safety and security, such as e-Navigation, navigation in icy waters, safety in fisheries, transport of dangerous goods and re-surveying of shipping routes, and the fostering of innovation and initiatives towards creating a common information sharing environment for maritime security information.

 An international Steering Committee has been established to guide and assist the Policy Area Coordinators in their work.
 The Steering Committee consists of members from maritime authorities in the Baltic Sea States, regional organizations, the European Commission and other relevant stakeholders, including representatives from Flagship Projects and Seed Money projects (preparatory projects).
 The international Steering Committee convenes twice a year.

-A short description of the Priority Area and its projects can be found in this brochure.
+A short description of the Policy Area and its projects can be found in this brochure.

 Speed up re-surveying of major shipping routes and ports

 Winter navigation Motorways of the Sea (WINMOS)